FSTatSBS/digital-fortress-lab/test.md

 > [!NOTE]
 > Engineered with enterprise-grade precision and fully documented hardware, software, and network operations.

-> [!WARNING]
+>
-> All sensitive credentials and network details are obfuscated or excluded to protect operational security.
+> All sensitive credentials and full network details are obfuscated or excluded to protect operational security.

 ---